b1ack6urn/b1ack6urn.github.io/_posts/2022-06-13-droid-exfiltraitor.md

 ---
-title: "Test Droid-Exfiltraitor: How you can compromise Intranet Windows Machine using an Android Phone"
+title: "Droid-Exfiltraitor: How you can compromise Intranet Windows Machine using an Android Phone"
 date: 2022-06-13
 categories:
   - POCs